[Guide] 6 IT Marketing Tips that Work in 2024

 Online Community Engagement: Engaging with your target audience can do wonders for your IT marketing strategy.
 Online community engagement allows you to educate and provide value to your prospects rather than marketing to them.
 It’s the holy grail of online marketing.

 Again, most IT marketers complain that getting website traffic is one of their leading challenges.
 But driving web traffic shouldn’t be hard:

 Get a Handle on your Content: Generate articles, blog posts, and other forms of content to post on your website.
 If your pieces are captivating enough, readers will visit your blog and eventually drive more traffic to your website.
 Make sure your content is fresh, original, and relevant to your target readers.

 Create White Papers: White Papers are in-depth reports or outlooks that are authoritative, engaging, and convincing on a given topic.
 So, pick out a topic that applies to your technology product or service.
 Make sure that your white papers are not run-of-the-mill.
 They should educate your target audience on specific issues that affect them.

 Targeted Landing Pages: these are optimized pages that can do wonders for both your on-page and off-page SEO.
-If well-designed and optimized, landing pages that pull a lot of traffic to your website.
-It’s crucial that your targeted landing pages are simple, easy to navigate and load in a breeze.
+If they're well-designed and optimized, landing pages pull a lot of traffic to your website.
+It’s crucial that your targeted landing pages are simple, easy to navigate and load quickly.